 gave him an advantage.
 And he

-said he had 'under-estimated' the
+had 'under-estimated' the

 strength of Tal's reply.